The abelian monoid of fusion-stable finite sets is free: Burnside rings for groups

 Here $\xi_{\gen s P}$ denotes the $[\gen s P]$-coordinate of an element $\xi\in \free S = \prod_{[P]\in \ccset S} \Z$.

 The following sequence of abelian groups is then exact:

-$\Phi$ is a ring homomorphism, and $\Psi$ is just a group homomorphism. \end{prop} The strength of this result is that it enables one to perform calculations for the Burnside ring $A(S)$ inside the much nicer product ring $\free S$, where we identify each element $X\in A(S)$ with its fixed point vector $(\Phi_Q(X))_{[Q]\in \ccset S}$.
+Moreover, $\Phi$ is a ring homomorphism, while $\Psi$ is just a group homomorphism. \end{prop} The strength of this result is that it enables one to perform calculations for the Burnside ring $A(S)$ inside the much nicer product ring $\free S$, where we identify each element $X\in A(S)$ with its fixed point vector $(\Phi_Q(X))_{[Q]\in \ccset S}$.